 Read Also Code Rewrite vs Code Refactoring.
 Choosing the Best Code Transformation Tactics

 Tools to simplify refactoring.
-Modern Integrated Development Environments (IDEs) and extensions provide robust features to make refactoring more efficient and less error-prone:
+Modern Integrated Development Environments (IDEs) and extensions provide robust features to make refactoring more efficient and less error-prone.
+Here are some examples:

 - IntelliJ IDEA offers built-in refactoring tools, like renaming variables, extracting methods, and restructuring code with minimal risk of breaking references;